Saturday, December 12, 2009

 18).
 Maintaining long-distance friendships is even harder when you're married.

 19).
 In fact, maintaining local friendships is harder when you're married.
-Especially if you're a recluse an introvert like me.
+Especially if you're

 20).
 I should never have committed to making lists of twenty-nine things.
 That's a lot of things!